racktopsystems/lustre-ansible/README.md

 #### Offline Registration
 Among other things, one of the steps is registration of the systems.
 In order for registration to happen, because these systems have no access to the Internet, offline registration files must be provided.
 RackTop is expected to supply offline registration files for each system.
 All registration files must be renamed such that the filename matches the hostname specified in the inventory file plus the `.oreg` extension.
 These files must reside in the `inputs/registration` directory.
 Thus, if a hostname assigned to a system is `system01`, the filename will be `system01.oreg` and the path relative to the root of this repository is `inputs/registration/system01.oreg`.

+Because there's not a straight-forward command-line oriented method for obtaining the registration code on 23.6, which RackTop needs in order to properly register the system and generate an offline registration file, a convenience script has been created.
+To obtain the registration code use the `get-reg-code.sh` script in the `scripts/` directory in this repository.
+The script must be copied to each machine which requires registration.
+Ensure the script is executable and export the `USERNAME` and `PASSWORD` environment variables which this script requires in order to obtain the registration information.
+Normally, this will either be the `bsradmin` or the `root` user.

 As previously mentioned, the `global-playbook.yml` is the primary playbook which aggregates tasks and handlers from several files.
 This is the playbook which must be executed.
 The following command assumes that the user executing tasks on the remote systems is called `bsradmin`, the password lives in the `bsradminpass` and inventory is in the `inventory.yml` file.
 ```bash